Using technology at home

 - Are there electronic devices (such as computers, tablets and smartphones) available that might suit a person with disability (for example voice activated controls, predictive text, adjustments for size of image, and spoken or auditory cues)?

 - Is there a simple or cheap option available?
-Some smart phone apps or tools can make a significant difference in daily life of a person with disability.
+Apps and tools can make a significant difference in daily life of a person with disability.

 More information